 Learn how to add a backup credit card.

 A campaign that has spent its entire budget will stop running all of its ads until more budget is available.
-Instead of discontinuing your campaigns (and missing out on clicks) or stretching your budget (potentially spending more than you can afford), make sure your daily budget is appropriate in advance.
+Instead of discontinuing your campaigns (and missing out on clicks) or stretching your budget (potentially spending more than you can afford), make sure your average daily budget is appropriate in advance.
 Keep in mind that other advertisers may also put an extra effort on their Google Ads campaigns during this season or holiday.

 Find out how by reading about techniques for spending your campaign budget more effectively.